Lake Chivero Recreational Park: Game viewing

 The game park which opened in 1962 occupies around 1 867 hectares which hold a variety of game; most of which was introduced at that time from the Hwange National Park (then Wankie game reserve).
 Some of the game was brought in from Lake Kariba during the game rescue operation better known as "Operation Noah".

 Hiking

 Game walks are conducted at the tourist's chosen time but they must be booked a day before.
 A guide takes tourists for a walk for at least an hour but no more than five hours a day per group, unless it is an educational tour.
-It is important to note that prior arrangement is required before this activity can be carried out.
+Prior arrangement is required.

 Horse riding

 Horse riding is conducted every day except Mondays, which are dipping days.
 There are two rides which take place per day, one at 0800hrs to 0930hrs and the other at 1530hrs to 1700hrs. each ride is 11/2 hours long, ail rides are conducted under the guidance of the parks personnel.
 Horse rides can not be done when it is raining or promising to rain.
 Charges for the rides and any details on extra rides can be obtained from the tourist office.